confluentinc/examples/clients/docs/csharp.rst

 #.
 Run the example application, passing in arguments for:

-   - (a) whether to produce or consume (produce)
+   - whether to produce or consume (produce)
-   - (b) the topic name
+   - the topic name
-   - (c) the local file with configuration parameters to connect to your |ak| cluster
+   - the local file with configuration parameters to connect to your |ak| cluster
-   - (d) Windows only: a local file with default trusted root CA certificates.
+   - Windows only: a local file with default trusted root CA certificates.

    .. code:: shell